Azure-Samples/contoso-real-estate/community-events/content/challenge-project/05-exercise-portal-deploy.md

-# Exercise 3: Deploy on Azure Static Web App
+# ☁️ Exercise 3: Deploy on Azure Static Web App

-In this exercise, you will learn how to deploy the **Portal** project on Azure using the Azure Static Web Apps CLI and GitHub Actions.
+In this exercise, you will learn how to deploy the `portal` project on Azure using the Azure Static Web Apps CLI and GitHub Actions.
 You'll need to use your Azure account for this exercise.
-If you don't have an account, create a free [Azure Free Trial](https://azure.microsoft.com/free/) or use the [GitHub Student Developer Pack — GitHub Education](https://education.github.com/pack) program.
+If you don't have an account, create a free [Azure Free Trial](https://azure.microsoft.com/free/?WT.mc_id=academic-101248-cyzanon) or use the [GitHub Student Developer Pack — GitHub Education](https://aka.ms/Copilot4Students) program.

 ## Preparing the scenario

+### Create a new branch

-To deploy the `portal`, you will need to create a new branch in your GitHub repository and follow some configuration steps.
+First, you will need to create a new branch in your GitHub repository and follow some configuration steps.
 To do this, run the following commands in the Visual Studio Code terminal in Codespaces:

-**Creating a new branch**

 ```bash
   git checkout -b portal-deploy
 ```

+### Create a copy and rename

-Make a copy of the `portal` folder and rename it to `portal-deploy`.
-Duplicating the folder is necessary so that we can deploy the `portal` in isolation, without having to deploy the `blog` and `api`.
+Create a copy of the `portal` folder and rename it to `portal-deploy` This duplication is necessary so that we can deploy the portal scenario separately from other parts of the project, such as the `blog` and `api`.

-**Creating a copy via terminal**

 ```bash
   cp -r packages/portal packages/portal-deploy